 Mariposa County Behavioral Health and Recovery Services provides individual, group and family counseling services to youth and adults.

-Unfortunately, with the realignment of Human Services funding, the local Wraparound Program was discontinued.
-However, Intensive family focused services are now provided through the Full Service Partnership Program.
+Intensive family focused services are provided through the Full Service Partnership Program.
 Families referred to this program participate in Child and Family Team meetings to identify the strengths, weaknesses and needs of the family.
 Each child and family team member has identified roles and responsibilities designed to address the issues and support the family.

 The MiWu-Mati Healing Center provides client-centered services to American Indian clients, integrating professional clinical counseling services with traditional Native American values and practices.
-The Center provides counseling, crisis and referral services, community mental health intervention and prevention activities to American Indian families, adults and children.
-Eligibility for services is based on the client's self-identification as being Native American.
+The center provides counseling, crisis and referral services, community mental health intervention and prevention activities to American Indian families, adults and children.
+The center also provides alcohol and drug counseling services and activities for youth and adults.

-Drug and Alcohol Services
+• Drug and Alcohol Services